fortesenselabs/trade_flow/packages/README.md

 ## Structure

-- **adapters:** This subdirectory houses adapters for interacting with Nautilus Trader systems.
-These adapters likely handle communication protocols and data exchange between TradeFlow and Nautilus Trader platforms.
+- **adapters:** This subdirectory houses Nautilus Trader adapters.
+These adapters handle communication protocols and data exchange between TradeFlow and the Nautilus Trader platform.
-- **mt5linux:** This subdirectory might contain code related to the MT5 trading platform on Linux.
-It could be a custom adapter, integration library, or specific utilities for interacting with MT5 on the Linux operating system.
+- **mt5linux:** This subdirectory contain code related to the MT5 trading platform on Linux.
+It is a custom library for interacting with MT5 on the Linux operating system.
+It depends on the [metatrader5-terminal](https://github.com/fortesenselabs/trade_flow/pkgs/container/metatrader5-terminal) docker image.

 **Important Note:**